ttntm/ttntm/content/blog/10-static-comments.md

 PS: there's a repository in my GitHub account that you can clone and deploy to try all of that yourself: {{< link-ext "GitHub Repo" "github.com/ttntm/hugo-comments" >}}

-The {{< link-ext "demo site" "hugo-comments.netlify.app" >}} mentioned above is based on the code in that repository.
+The {{< link-ext "demo site" "comments.ttntm.me" >}} mentioned above is based on the code in that repository.